Cyber Essentials a minimum requirement for government contracts

 Wilson from NEBRC continues: “Cyber Essentials aims to help organisations of any size and from any sector implement basic levels of protection against cyber-attack, demonstrating to their customers that they take cyber security seriously.

-“The NEBCR has recently attained Cyber Essentials Self-Assessment certification and the process does not need to be either onerous or expensive if businesses are guided in the right way to ensure appropriate IT hygiene and a more secure working practice for all employees.”
+“The NEBRC has recently attained Cyber Essentials Self-Assessment certification and the process does not need to be either onerous or expensive if businesses are guided in the right way to ensure appropriate IT hygiene and a more secure working practice for all employees.”

 The NEBRC is not-for-profit collaboration project between businesses; Northumbria and Sheffield Hallam Universities; and seven police forces in North East England, funded by both private and public sector partners.
 The seven police forces involved in the collaboration include Northumbria, Cleveland, Durham, North Yorkshire, Humberside, West Yorkshire, and South Yorkshire.